kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - Avoids any API changes—logic handled internally.

 Cons:
-- Doesn’t support cases where a pod legitimately needs multiple fractions of capacity from the same shareable device.
+- Doesn’t support cases where a pod legitimately permits multiple fractions of capacity from the same shareable device.
+  For example, when a pod uses two vGPUs for parallel processing, it may not require them to come from different devices.
+  It can accept allocations from either the same or different shareable devices.
 - Not configurable—users can't override this behavior when needed.

 ## Infrastructure Needed (Optional)